Home

 How to Eat Rabbit, play, available for presentation

-How Long Can This Last?, durational theatre, pursuing funding for development
+How Long Can This Last?, durational theatre, in development

 Occupant, short film, pursuing funding for production